project-arcana/texture-processor/docs/rfcs/rfc-000-scope-and-design.md

 * Should a GPU version be a goal?
 As an extra library?
 * Should `tp` depend on `babel` or the other way around?
 * Should vector graphics be integrated or is a separate library better?
+* Should multisampled textures be supported?
-* Are the per-pixel samples of a multisampled textures another dimension or a complex pixel format? (leaning towards the latter)
+* If yes, are the per-pixel samples of a multisampled textures another dimension or a complex pixel format? (leaning towards the latter)